fabandmina/fabandmina.github.io/content/trip/new_caledonia.en.md

 Mina really enjoyed the seafood from our blue lagoon.

 If I have a suggestion, carrying a short machete is convenient for foraging fruits from the wild.

+Restaurants are particularly expensive, more than Paris actually.
+Most of the time the quality doesn't follow.
+In general expect the goods to be more expensive than France because they are imported.

 <h4>{{< translate vegetarian_friendly >}} {{< score 2 >}}</h4>
 Let's face it, the vegetarian diet is not pouplar in New Caledonia.
 You need to explain what is a vegetarian diet and sometimes you even to specify that bacon and fishes are not acceptable options.